• Skip to main content

 Without proper storage, gas becomes murky.
 It may look a little cloudy as well, or like it has a layer of water in it.

 Diesel will last longer on the shelf, going up to twelve months.
-But it will only stay viable under certain conditions.
 The storage area has to be dry.
-It must remain at a specific temperature – 70-degrees Fahrenheit.
+It must remain at a specific temperature – 70 degrees Fahrenheit.
 And you also have to add stabilizers and biocides to keep it usable.

 Without proper storage, diesel becomes like a gel.
 It can also grow fungus and develop sediments.